-The Basalt Creek Planning Area is divided between the Cities of Tualatin and Wilsonville, and the Basalt Creek Parkway serves as the jurisdictional boundary between the two.
-Of the 847 acres in the Basalt Creek and West Railroad Areas, approximately 367 acres will be in the Tualatin planning area and 480 acres will be in the Wilsonville planning area.
 The land use patterns in the Concept Plan are responsive to the setting and to the existing conditions.
-Since the area is well suited and intended for industrial and housing uses, much of the Planning Area is designated for employment land uses.
+Since the area is well suited and intended for industrial uses, much of the planning area is designated for employment land uses.
 The Concept Plan land use pattern also anticipates the inclusion of transitional areas via development design standards to buffer new industrial land from adjacent existing uses and neighborhoods.